What makes a professional gambler successful? What separates a pro gambler from the vast majority who lose?

-8. Remain Calm
+8. Remaining Calm

-You may feel a sense of nervousness when you make that initial ‘leap of faith’ and launch a new strategy, but if you’re forever placing bets with sweaty palms or over-excitement then take a step back.
+You may feel a sense of nervousness when you make that initial ‘leap of faith’ and launch a new strategy.
+But if you’re forever placing bets with sweaty palms or over-excitement, then take a step back.

 Make sure you’re confident in what you’re doing.
 Keep the bet sizes within your limits.
 Reduce your variance by betting on lower odds.
 Make sure you’ve been thorough in your research and that you’re satisfied with your selections.
 Refer back to historical data if necessary.
 Don’t rush into something that you’re unsure about.

-9. Use Helpful Data Sources Where Necessary
+9. Using Data Sources

 Professional bettors typically search for their ‘edge’ by collecting data of their own, or paying for reliable data sources.
-This is particularly true for horse racing — where meetings are traditionally analysed using data sources such as the Racing Post or other stats-based websites.
+This is particularly true for horse racing — where meetings are traditionally analysed by punters using data sources such as the Racing Post or other stats-based websites.

 The use of statistics is very popular in horse racing because there are so many factors that impact a race.
 Some of the most-used data items are: